GOP Leader McConnell remains in hospital after concussion

 The taciturn McConnell is often reluctant to discuss his private life.
 But at the start of the COVID-19 crisis he opened up about his early childhood experience fighting polio.
 He described how his mother insisted that he stay off his feet as a toddler and worked with him through a determined physical therapy regime.
 He has acknowledged some difficulty in adulthood climbing stairs.

+“We just need to make sure that the leader does what he’s told,” said Alaska Sen. Lisa Murkowski.

+None of the senators had talked to McConnell, though several said they had reached out to wish him well.
+Missouri Sen. Josh Hawley said he had sent a note but that it was his understanding that the leader was not taking calls.

-Senate Majority Leader Chuck Schumer, D-N.Y., said on the Senate floor Thursday morning that he had called McConnell and spoken with his staff “to extend my prayers and well wishes.”
+Senate Majority Leader Chuck Schumer, D-N.Y., said on the Senate floor Thursday morning that he had called McConnell but spoke with his staff “to extend my prayers and well wishes.”

-“I joined every single one of my colleagues in wishing Leader McConnell a speedy and full recovery,” Schumer said.

 The Senate, where the average age is 65, has been without several members recently due to illness.